russellballestrini/russell.ballestrini.net/content/2018-06-04-quickstart-to-dkim-sign-email-with-python.rst

    You may choose any selector, I happen to like to use YearMonthDay.
 Additionally you will substitute your public key in place of mine.
 Put each the line of the public key on a single line in the TXT record.

-4. On each of my application servers I store my private portion of my DKIM key in `/etc/dkim/remarkbox.com.20180605.pem`.
-You may store your key any where on the filesystem that is accessible to the user or group running you application.
+4. On each of my application servers I store my private portion of my DKIM key in ``/etc/dkim/remarkbox.com.20180605.pem``.
+You may store your key any where on the filesystem that is accessible to the user or group running the application.

 5. This is how I used to send Email with Python: